facebookarchive/linkbench/README_instructions.txt

            set global innodb_flush_log_at_trx_commit = 2;
            set global sync_binlog = 0;

+Other MySql settings will affect loading speed.
+The larger the InnoDB buffer pool the better.
+Two settings that can make a substantial difference for inserts are innodb_log_file_size, which should be set to a reasonably large value (25%-100% of buffer pool) and innodb_log_buffer_size, which you should check to see that it is sufficiently large (e.g 64M or more is plenty).

 Now, in your shell, you can execute the loading phase of linkbench using linkbench with the -l switch.
     # LOAD DATA . takes about 11000 seconds.